Check if you have to pay a debt

 If your creditor wants to start court action against you, you’ll get court papers in the post.
 It’s important you respond by the deadline written on the court papers.

-If you get court papers for a debt you think is statute barred, you need to explain this when you fill out the papers.
+If you get court papers for a debt you think has been extinguished, you need to explain this when you fill out the papers.
 Get help from your nearest Citizens Advice.

 If you’re sent a court order

-The court order will tell you to pay the money back to the creditor, and explain how you have to pay.
 It might tell you to pay the whole amount straight away, or in monthly instalments.
 It’s important you keep to the terms of the order.
 If you can’t afford what the court has ordered you to pay, you might be able to ask the court for more time to pay the debt.